jschwarze/doctoolchain-wrapper/README.md

 ./doctoolchain.sh generateHTML
 ./doctoolchain.sh generatePDF
 ```

+After the execution, you'll find the HTML5 and the PDF outputs inside of the`DTC_OUTPUT_DIR` folder.

+### How to push to Confluence

 To push the documentation into a confluence, you have to configure the coordinates inside of 'Config.groovy'.
 Please ignore 'scrips/ConfluenceConfig.groovy', that file isn't used anymore.